AI-Collaboratory/INST742-git/git/README.md

 6. Open the file, write down any one sentence in the Markdown file, and save it.
 7. In the command line, `git add .`
 8. `git commit -m "my name added"`
-9. `git push origin master
+9. `git push origin master`
 10. On the Github repo page, click "pull request" button and submit your pull request.
 11. The instructor comments on the pull requests and merges them.
+12. Now, your change has been applied to the original project repository.
+13. Check the registered Git addresses by typing `git remote -v`
+14. You want to pull the most recent changes to your local computer.
+In order to do that, your PC needs to know the address of the original repo.
+Type `git remote add upstream https://github.com/myeong/INST377.git`
+15. Check again whether the original repo has been registered.
+	- `git remote -v`
+16. The original repo that you are contributing to is now registered on your local folder.
-12. You pull down the most recent changes on your computer by typing `git pull origin master`
+17. You pull down the most recent changes on your computer by typing
+	- `git fetch upstream`
+18. You merge "upstream" to your local repo.
+	- `git merge upstream/master`
+19. You push the most recent changes to your online repo
+	- `git push origin master`

 ### Collaborating with your Colleague(s)